voschezang/coding-handbook/communication-principles.md

 Steps for giving feedback.
 For sensitive topics or unpredictable receivers.
+Ensure alignment on each level.

 1. **Event** (objective).
 Describe your observation of a signal.
 2. **Effect** on yourself (subjective).
 Meaning, your interpretation.